 child care administrator: A person who supervises and exercises direct control over a residential child care operation that has a permit to serve seven or more children, and who is responsible for the operation’s program and personnel, regardless of whether he or she has an ownership interest in the operation or shares duties with anyone.
 See 40 TAC §745.8901.

-child care center: A child day care operation that is licensed to care for seven or more children for less than 24 hours per day, at a location other than the permit holder’s home, except as otherwise provided in §746.107.
+child care center: A child day care operation that is licensed to care for seven or more children for less than 24 hours per day, at a location other than the permit holder’s home.
 A child care center is subject to the requirements set forth in 26 TAC §746.123(14), Minimum Standards for Child-Care Centers.
 Before September 1, 2003, a child care center was licensed as one of the following types of operations: a day care center, a kindergarten and nursery school, a school (grades kindergarten and above), a drop-in care center, or a group day care home.

 child care home: See registered child care home and licensed child care home.
 A registered or licensed child care home is subject to the requirements set forth in Chapter 747, Minimum Standards for Child-Care Homes.
 Before September 1, 2003, a child care home was registered as a registered family home or licensed as a group day care home.